Health and Safety

 Apart from the economic and technical advantages of ConRoast over conventional six-in-line smelters, the process has a significant environmental advantage in that virtually all of the sulphur in the concentrate is converted in one stage into sulphur dioxide in the roasting plant and immediately converted into sulphuric acid.
 As a result, there is little risk of fugitive gas escaping into the atmosphere, as can be the case with conventional multi-stage processes.
 ConRoast is not restricted to processing low-sulphur ores as some of the conventional smelters.

-Furthermore an important environmental advantage is that all of the chrome-rich UG2 and nickel-rich Platreef ores can be mined without the need to blend them with low-chrome sulphide rich Merensky reef ore, from which the waste products can lead to acid drainage, a condition, which arises from the generation of acid left in un-mined or un-processed underground sulphidic rocks on surface dumps.
+Another significant environmental advantage is that all of the chrome-rich UG2 and nickel-rich Platreef ores can be mined without the need to blend them with low-chrome sulphide rich Merensky reef ore.
+The waste products from this can lead to acid drainage, a condition which arises from the generation of acid left in un-mined or un-processed underground sulphidic rocks on surface dumps.
 These products, together with the waste dumped from processing of the ores, can leach and generate acid run-off potentially polluting ground water.